-- the commercial success of INGREZZA and/or ORILISSA; - · debt service obligations on the 2024 Notes; - continued scientific progress in our R&D and clinical development programs;

-- the magnitude and complexity of our research and development programs; - progress with preclinical testing and clinical trials; - the time and costs involved in obtaining regulatory approvals; - the costs involved in filing and pursuing patent applications, enforcing patent claims, or engaging in interference proceedings or other patent litigation; - competing technological and market developments; - the establishment of additional strategic alliances; - · developments related to any future litigation; - · the cost of commercialization activities and arrangements, including manufacturing of our product candidates; and - the cost of product in-licensing and any possible acquisitions.
+- the commercial success of INGREZZA, ONGENTYS and/or ORILISSA; - debt service obligations on the 2024 Notes; - continued scientific progress in our R&D and clinical development programs; - the magnitude and complexity of our research and development programs; - progress with preclinical testing and clinical trials; - the time and costs involved in obtaining regulatory approvals; - whether the FDA approves elagolix for the treatment of uterine fibroids, which has a target action date in the second quarter of 2020, or if the FDA fails to meet such targeted action date; - the costs involved in filing and pursuing patent applications, enforcing patent claims, or engaging in interference proceedings or other patent litigation; - competing technological and market developments; - the establishment of additional strategic alliances; - developments related to any future litigation; - the cost of commercialization activities and arrangements, including manufacturing of our product candidates; and - the cost of product in-licensing and any possible acquisitions. - 31

 We intend to seek additional funding through strategic alliances and may seek additional funding through public or private sales of our securities, including equity securities.
-For example, for so long as we continue to satisfy the requirements to be deemed a well-known seasoned issuer, we can utilize a shelf registration statement currently on file with the SEC, to allow us to issue an unlimited number of securities from time to time.
 In addition, during the second quarter of 2017, we issued the 2024 Notes and we have previously financed capital purchases and may continue to pursue opportunities to obtain additional debt financing in the future.
 Additional equity or debt financing might not be available on reasonable terms, if at all.
+In addition, disruptions due to the COVID-19 pandemic could make it more difficult for us to access capital.
 Any additional equity financings will be dilutive to our stockholders and any additional debt financings may involve operating covenants that restrict our business.